-Stage-II Project: The total cost allocated in the financial model for the Stage-II Project is ₹112.12 Crore, for which IRCON has been engaged as EPC Contractor on cost plus basis, on January 01, 2021.
+Stage-II Project: The total cost allocated in the financial model for the Stage-II Project is ₹112.12 Cr., for which IRCON has been engaged as EPC Contractor on cost plus basis, on January 01, 2021.
 The completion period for the construction of Stage-II project was initially 12 months from the letter of award to EPC Contractor or handover of site, whichever is later.
-The construction work has been initiated after the site (length of 12.39 kms) was handed over by NHAI on February 21, 2021.
-Later on, NHAI / Independent Engineer (IE) has intimated that out of the total length of 12.39 kms to be executed under the Stage-II, construction work is being done on length of 10.39 kms stretch, and execution of at the work of construction of one Vehicular Under Pass (VUP) / one box culvert to be done at two locations i.e. start of bypass at Km320+100 and at end of bypass at km 332+100, which is to be done under COS (Change of Scope), for which a proposal has been submitted to IE and also recommended by the Project Director, NHAI.
+The Stage-II execution has been completed for 12.39 Km road length and PCOD of 10.39 Km was obtained on 17.12.2022. and PCOD was issued by IE for balance stretch of 2.0 Lm on 01.06.2023.
+Thus revenue collection along with the O&M phase for the entire project length is going on.